instructorc/comp170_program3/README.md

 Input/Output of all necessary information for each dog entry; Program correctly identifies the dogs assigned to each user based on color group; Program restricts the use of the id numbers shown in chart for each care attendant and restricts the use of dog id's shown in chart (Defensive Programming).

 ## Requirement 3 (5 Points)
-At the conclusion of all dog log entries, the program provides a tally of 1)Total number of dogs entered 2) Total number of dogs entered by color group and 3) Total time spent with each dog entered
+At the conclusion of all dog log entries, the program provides a tally of 1)Total number of dogs entered 2) Total number of dogs entered by color group and 3) Total time spent with dog(s) in color group.

 ## Requirement 4 (5 Points)
 Style - Proper use of comments, spacing, in program; use of descriptive variable names